 Soojin received her Masters in Counseling in 2013 from the University of Phoenix in San Diego and received her Bachelors from the University of Arizona in Economics.
 Her professional experience includes working with individuals in a community-based, short-term residential program and in an outpatient program working with severe and persistent mental health disorders.
-Working in the outpatient setting included experience working with individuals as well as their family and other support systems in areas of concern including severe mental illness, mood/anxiety disorders, co-occurring substance use disorders, conflicts in interpersonal relationships), life transitions, trauma, chronic pain, immigration and refugee histories, children, adolescents, and adults.
+Working in the outpatient setting included experience working with individuals, as well as their family and other support systems, in areas of concern including severe mental illness, mood/anxiety disorders, co-occurring substance use disorders, conflicts in interpersonal relationships, life transitions, trauma, chronic pain, immigration and refugee histories, children, adolescents, and adults.
 Soojin has training in various therapy approaches including motivational interviewing, cognitive behavioral therapy, dialectical behavioral therapy, trauma-informed therapy (seeking safety), solution-focused therapy, crisis intervention, couples therapy, and family therapy.
 She also has a history in working with children with developmental delays.